Card To Pocket by Ed Marlo

 AlakazamMagicUK says...

-The trick is fast and visual, great for quick performances.
+The trick is fast and visual, great for quick performances, with a playful reveal that invites rewatching in slow-mo to catch the moment.

 AMillionCardTricks says...